johansatge/namagic/readme.md

 When I tried to publish the app on the Mac App Store for the first time, it was rejected, because the structure of NW.js did not respect the Store's guidelines.

 So, with the useful help of [Alexey Stoletny](https://twitter.com/alexeyst), we [made it work](https://github.com/alexeyst/node-webkit-macappstore/pull/5), and we wrote a [Mac App Store submission guide](https://github.com/johansatge/nwjs-macappstore).
-That was a challenging - and awesome - part.
+That was challenging - and awesome.

-After a few more tries, the app got accepted.
-That was great! :tada: Our work was eventually merged in [NW.js core](https://github.com/nwjs/nw.js/issues/3609), and reused in [Github's Electron](https://github.com/electron/electron/issues/249).
+After a few more tries, the app got accepted. :tada: Our work was eventually merged in [NW.js core](https://github.com/nwjs/nw.js/issues/3609), and reused in [Github's Electron](https://github.com/electron/electron/issues/249).
+That was great!

-Then, ~50 copies of Namagic were sold in the first weeks, and it was featured in a few Mac-related websites (_thanks to them! [link (in French)](http://www.macg.co/logiciels/2015/05/namagic-renomme-les-fichiers-avec-beaucoup-doptions-88798)_)
+Then, ~50 copies of Namagic were sold in the first weeks, and it was featured in a few Mac-related websites ([_link (in French_)](http://www.macg.co/logiciels/2015/05/namagic-renomme-les-fichiers-avec-beaucoup-doptions-88798))

 After a few months, the app sunk in the Mac App Store's depths (probably because of my absence of skills in _selling stuff_, which is needed to maintain the app in the Trending section).